 Now Sebastian Vettel also broke his time...
 Or rather old Stig's time!
 Some say that his lap times are around 57, 58 seconds...

 Montoya is shown to not really have what it takes as a small-time criminal... until he's put behind the wheel (in a flashback he was shown to be the getaway driver for the failed heist on Dacta Corp., and subsequently had to navigate a freeway while trying to shake off a relentless assassin climbing over his car trying to kill him).

 The Speed Demon in d20 Modern Urban Arcana is a Badass Driver with supernatural enhancements to his ability to drive his or wreck vehicles other than his own.

 Vehicle Riggers in Shadowrun can not only be a Badass Driver, they can drive 4, 5, 6 vehicles at once!

-Players that mastered the beast named X2010 and it's succesor, X2011 from Gran Turismo Series are this.
-1500 HP, design to be exempt of every racing design rule, light as a F1 and turns like an piece of iron running towards a powerful magnet on it's left.
+Players that mastered the beast named X2010 and its successor, X2011 from the Gran Turismo series are this.
+1500 HP, design to be exempt of every racing design rule, light as a F1 and turns like an piece of iron running towards a powerful magnet on its left.
 Cool car, but only properly driven by Badass Drivers.